civican/legisinfo/43-2/bills/C-30/bill_text.md

 ### Section 33.4

-  **(1)** Subject to **the regulations**, any person who is liable to pay an amount of duties in respect of imported goods shall pay, in addition to the amount, interest at the specified rate, calculated on the outstanding balance of the amount,
+  **(1)** Subject to the regulations, any person who is liable to pay an amount of duties in respect of imported goods shall pay, in addition to the amount, interest at the specified rate, calculated on the outstanding balance of the amount,

     in the case of goods released prior to the accounting required under subsection 32(1), for the period beginning on the day after the prescribed day and ending on the day on which the amount has been paid in full; and

-    **in the case of all other goods**, for the period beginning on the day after the day **on which** the person became liable to pay the amount and ending on the day **on which** the amount has been paid in full.
+    in the case of all other goods, for the period beginning on the day after the day on which the person became liable to pay the amount and ending on the day on which the amount has been paid in full.

   **(2)** The prescribed day referred to in paragraph (1)(a) falls